Skip to main content

 • Certified copy of the death certificate

-• Valid government-issued photo ID for the beneficiary, executor, or successor trustee
+• Valid government-issued photo ID for the claimant (beneficiary, surviving joint owner, executor, administrator, or successor trustee)

-• For IRA accounts: IRA beneficiary claim/distribution forms
+• For IRA and HSA accounts: the branch's beneficiary claim and distribution election forms

 Mortgage and home lending